 - Lemon juice with water (high in vitamin C and antioxidants)

-- Remember, don’t overeat protein on a ketogenic diet.
-Eat smaller portions of the higher protein, leaner cuts of meat and fattier cuts.
+- Remember, don’t overeat protein on the keto-carnivore diet.
+Eat smaller portions of the higher protein, leaner cuts of meat, and fattier cuts.

 - Choose dark sections for chicken and duck (e.g. thigh meat).

 - Limit cured meats to those that don’t contain sugar or nitrates.

 - Lamb (organic pasture raised)